Exploring a new direction in immunotherapy

 For discovery researchers, the idea of translating their findings into a new therapeutic target can seem daunting.
 Edd’s experience of working with the CTU demonstrates the value that collaboration can bring to both parties and the enthusiasm of CRUK Drug Discovery Units to work in partnership to explore new areas of cancer biology.

 Working with the CTU has given me invaluable experience and my project wouldn’t be possible without their help.
 I would encourage discovery researchers to consider whether their work could be translated to a therapeutic context and to get in touch with the team at CRUK to discuss their ideas.

 The panel verdict: the strength of the partnership would drive progress

 The committee reviewing Edd’s application were impressed with the strength of the partnership and Keith’s attendance at the interview reinforced the value this added to the project.
 Dr Dennis Smith, Chair of CRUK’s Small Molecule Expert Review Panel and Drug Discovery Committee member said:

 Edd proposed an enzyme involved in antigen presentation as an intriguing target that is definitely worthy of further investigation.
 It was clear at interview that both parties were committed to the project, bringing complementary expertise that would drive progress on the project.
 So often we see really interesting proposals that don’t include a realistic experimental plan.
 The partnership that Edd developed helped to overcome any technical limitations that arose due his lack of experience in the field.
 The Award and the Expert review panel have an important role to play in facilitating the path from novel biology to small molecules drug discover and we hope to see more projects like this one come through the scheme.

-The Small Molecule Project Award has two deadlines throughout year, the next deadline for outline applications will be in November 2017.
+The Small Molecule Project Award has two deadlines throughout year, the next deadline for outline applications is 7 December 2017.
 Look at our website for more information and get in touch with the Therapeutic Discovery team to discuss your idea.